How Does Pea Protein Compare to All Other Proteins on the Market?

 Both peas and rice are staple food sources in diets from around the world.
 Research suggests that people started cultivating these crops as long as 11,000 and 9,600 years ago, respectively.2,3 Wild peas have an even longer track history, with archeological evidence suggesting that we've been eating them for at least 23,000 years!2

-Pea protein vs rice protein are both highly palatable, great sources of complex carbohydrates, and naturally gluten-free.
+Pea protein vs rice protein are both highly palatable and naturally gluten-free.
 They're ideal for vegans and vegetarians, but can also provide quality protein for people who choose to eat meat, too.

 Pea protein also contains slightly more protein per 100-calorie serving than rice protein does—22 grams vs 15 grams.
 This makes pea protein the more cost-effective choice for a lot of consumers.